charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 I chose this for the reasons indicated [here](https://fdesvallees.github.io/teenastro_v3/teenastro_v3/#alignment-equatorial-vs-altaz-mounts).
 I think it is better to keep the alignment matrix only for alignment and mount errors, plus the sky model (refractions).
 We need more testing and discussion on both models to decide which works best.

 ### Test and Configuration

-I updated TAConfig.py for updating the mount parameters.
-Testing is based on mountSim.py (useful for visualizing) and autoTest.py (more thorough testing).
+**TAConfig.py**  updates the mount parameters.
+Testing is based on **debug5160** (stand-alone executable that runs commands from a terminal), **mountSim.py** (useful for visualizing) and **autoTest.py** (more thorough testing).
 Both test programs rely on the axis coordinates and steps reported by TeenAstro.
 See the respective README for more info on both programs.

+### Test Status - 22 May 2024

-Basic Goto, tracking and guiding work, SHC can connect and run basic commands.
+Basic Goto, tracking and guiding work, SHC connects and runs normally.
+Tests are done first in simulation (both Equatorial and AltAz), then with a real equatorial mount (AP600).
+No testing under the sky yet, no astrophoto.

+ST4 guiding is not yet tested.

 I did a little testing with EKOS through the INDI driver.
 No ASCOM testing whatsoever.